 While many restaurant owners and hospitality marketing feel they have to offer discount coupons when marketing a restaurant, it’s not necessarily so.
 In some cases, such as with fine dining establishments, they work against the image you are trying to portray.
 While coupons are good for tracking advertising, they should be used sparingly.
 Instead, set up a formalized referral system where the discounts are given to friends and relatives or your best clients.
 You may also consider offering value-added services, like valet parking, free entertainment, or complimentary services.

 Promotions are an integral part of marketing a restaurant.
 Plan a themed lunch or dinner, a wine tasting, a chefs program, or a contest.
 Whatever the promotion, be sure to promote it heavily using online tools such as social networks (Twitter, MySpace, Facebook), etc. They are free and efficient.
 It also helps with restaurant promotions, such as the announcement of new menu items, discounts, and special events.
+Below we have listed some great restaurant marketing ideas Perth to assist with promoting your restaurant business.

 - Stay Competitive